ud87/C-sharp-fundamentals/README.md

 - Use bool and while loop to collect age data from user
 - Use int.TryParse() method to convert string into integer age
 - Use Console.Clear() to clear console screen

+## Module02Lesson03Conditionals
+- Learn about if / else if / else conditonal statements
+- Learn about &&, ||, == operators
+- Learn about switch statements
+- Learn about .ToLower() method